moja-global/community-website/website/blog/2022-03-07-outreachy-blog.md

 The [FLINT Reporting tool](https://github.com/moja-global/FLINT.Reporting) of Moja global is to provide Business Intelligence for analyzing and transforming FLINT output databases into useful information and outputs.

-The goal of my project was to implement the CI/CD pipeline at Moja global and implement the framework for reproducible research.
+The goal of my project was to implement the CI/CD pipelines at Moja global and implement the framework for reproducible research.
 One of the project parts focuses on the FLINT reporting tool, its maintenance, and assisting to make it more user-friendly.
 Also implementing the CI/CD pipelines for the reporting tool by using GitHub Actions and making it deployment ready.
 Along with this the part of the project also targets centralizing and migrating the docker images across the community **GitHub Container Repository**.

 <p align="center">
   <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/acqrdrxb4wk7oek2p6da.png"  alt="FLINT Reporting Tool System and Purpose"></img>